30 Nov

 ERP from the cloud: legal protection for cloud users

-Despite all innovative efforts and developments in the cloud, the target user group often lacks the necessary information to opt for a ...
+Despite all the innovative endeavours and developments in the cloud, the target user group often lacks the necessary information to decide in favour of a ...